ANAIS-112: Annual modulation analysis and results

 Here, R0 represents the non-modulated rate in the experiment, $\phi_{bkg}$ is the probability distribution function (PDF) in time of any non-modulated component, Sm is the modulation amplitude, ω is fixed to 2π/365 d = 0.01721 rad d−1, t0 to −62.2 d (time origin has been taken on 3 August and then the cosine maximum is on 2 June), M is the total detector mass, ∆E is the energy interval width, and ∆t the time bin width.
 R0 is a free parameter, while Sm is either fixed to 0 (for the null hypothesis) or left unconstrained, positive or negative (for the modulation hypothesis).

 The null hypothesis is well supported for the 3-years data in both energy regions, being the results for the two background models (a single exponential or a PDF based on the Monte Carlo background model) compatible.
 The standard deviation σ(Sm) is slightly lower when detectors are considered independently, as expected following a priori sensitivity analysis.
 Therefore, this fit is chosen to quote the ANAIS-112 annual modulation final result and sensitivity for three-year exposure.
 The best fits are incompatible with the DAMA/LIBRA result at 3.3 and 2.6 σ in [1-6] and [2-6] keV energy regions, for a sensitivity of 2.5 (2.7)σ at [1–6] keV ([2–6] keV).
 ANAIS-112 results for 1.5, 2 and 3 years of data-taking fully confirm the sensitivity projection.

 ANAIS-112 results support the prospects of reaching a sensitivity above 3σ in 2022, within the scheduled 5 years of data taking.

 Several consistency checks have been carried out (changing the number of detectors entering into the fit, considering only the first two years or the last two years, or changing the time bin size), concluding that there is no hint supporting relevant systematical uncertainties in the result.
 The performance of a large set of Monte Carlo pseudo-experiments sampled from the background model guarantees that the fit is not biased.
 A frequency analysis have also been conducted, and the conclusion is that there is no statistically significant modulation in the frequency range searched in the ANAIS-112 data.

 Future prospects

 ANAIS-112 sensitivity limitation is mostly due to the high background in the ROI, but in particular in the region from 1 to 2 keV.
 In this context, the application of machine learning techniques based on Boosted Decision Trees (BDTs), under development at present, could improve the rejection of these non-bulk scintillation events.
 Preliminary results point to a relevant sensitivity improvement.
-Extending the data taking for one more year, until August 2023, could allow testing DAMA/LIBRA at the 4σ level.
+Extending the data taking for a few more years, could allow testing DAMA/LIBRA at the 5σ level.
+Operation at Canfranc Underground Laboratory has been granted until the end of 2025.